rajpalc7/indy-did-method/spec/10_did_operations.md

 - Based on the configured authorization rules of the specific Indy ledger, the transaction may have to be signed by others, such as a Trustee or Endorser.
 If transaction is not authorized, the transaction MUST be rejected and an error returned to the client.

-- The [[ref: NYM]] transaction requires that the transaction to be written is signed by the DID controller using the existing `verkey` and, if a new `verkey` is being provided, the new `verkey`.
-The ledger MUST verify the signature(s).
-If the signature(s) cannot be validated, the transaction MUST be rejected and an error returned to the client.
+- The [[ref: NYM]] transaction requires that the transaction to be written is signed by the DID controller using the existing `verkey`.
+The ledger MUST verify the DID controller's signature.
+If the DID controller's signature cannot be validated, the transaction MUST be rejected and an error returned to the client.

 - The Indy ledger MUST check that the data in the [[ref: NYM]] produces valid JSON and MUST do a limited DIDDoc validation check prior to writing the [[ref: NYM]] object to the ledger.
 Details of the assembly and verification are [here](#diddoc-assembly-and-verification).
 If the DIDDoc validation fails, the transaction MUST be rejected and an error returned to the client.